RainPadjus/new_advent/README.md

-# new_advent
+# Advent of code 2022
-My solutions in advent of code 2022
+My solutions for advent of code 2022